boserup/violin/README.md

 Violin is an easy to use, highly customisable PHP validator.

-**Note: This package is under heavy development and is not recommended for production**
+**Note: This package is under heavy development and is not recommended for production.**

 ## Installing